fhessman/scientific-snap/SciSnap!/Examples/Weatherstation/README.md

 ![simple data](./images/simple_data.png)

-In order to display this data, we need only add the *PlotPad* block
+In order to display this data, we need only add the *PlotPad* block that needs our data, the position and size of the plot on the *Snap!* **Stage**, optional axis labels and title, and the selection of markers, lines and their colours.

 ![simple plot](./images/simple_plot.png)

 Note that each time the weather data is collected, a new plot is created dynamically.

-** A more realistic weather report
+## A more realistic weather report

 While the previous example enabled us to create a dynamic report, the data were too simplistic: real weather stations provide much more detailed information and the running time is generally of little use.
 Let's create a realistic weather report including the actual date and time the data were taken, and at least two weather measurements, say the temperature and pressure ("Temperatur" and "Druck").